ResearchED

 ResearchED is a teacher-led organisation established in 2013 by Tom Bennett that aims to make teachers research literate and pseudo-science proof.
 It holds teacher conferences throughout the UK and internationally.
-Speakers have included Daniel T. Willingham, Daisy Christodoulou, Nick Gibb., John Sweller, John Hattie, Katharine Birbalsingh, and Dylan Wiliam.
+Speakers have included Daniel T. Willingham, Daisy Christodoulou, Nick Gibb., John Sweller, John Hattie, Katharine Birbalsingh, Natalie Wexler, Dylan Wiliam, and John Mighton.

 Its official publication is the quarterly journal ResearchED, published in partnership with John Catt Educational and founded in 2018.
 Contributors to the first issue included Daisy Christodoulou, John Sweller and Daniel T. Willingham, who also featured on its front cover.

 Origins

 ResearchED was founded by Tom Bennett in 2013.
 According to its website, the organization came about after a discussion between Bennett, Sam Freedman, and science writer Ben Goldacre.
 It grew out of Bennett's frustration that teachers "were not leaving their initial training familiar with the best and latest research on how to teach, the way people learn, remember, focus and behave".